tylergross97/pdx_somatic_variant_calling/README.md

 Please ensure all prerequisites are properly installed and configured before running the pipeline.
 For detailed installation instructions of each tool, refer to their respective documentation.

+Now all you need to do is define the paths of these downloaded files in your nextflow.config file that you will be creating based on the nextflow.config.template file.
+Instructions [below](#configuration)

 ### Reference Genomes

 Instructions for obtaining and preparing the reference genomes: